 You can reduce water usage in your home or building by doing the following four things:

 - Have regular maintenance — While large buildings and apartment complexes should have a maintenance person who is responsible for taking care of things, a homeowner may not.
-For homeowners, having your home inspected a couple times a year can help catch plumbing problems before they cause major damage.
-For large building owners, make sure your tenants know who to call when they have plumbing issues so it can be fixed.
+For homeowners, having your home inspected a couple times a year can help catch drain cleaning and rootering problems before they cause major damage.
+For large building owners, make sure your tenants know who to call when they have drain cleaning issues so it can be fixed.

 - Maintain clean pipes — Using hydro jetting is a great way to clean your pipes while also checking for problems.
 Hydro jetting will not only allow you to remove debris from your pipes, but will also help reduce clogs and find leaks.